milindkulgod/academic-site/content/project/Search.md

 2. For a big dataset, with more than 100k entries, acquiring the posting lists is a big task.<br>

+3. The reviews that were written by the users were not exactly unique, that is, many reviews had repeated symptoms, may it be cure or side effects.
+This is from the dataset perspective, hence, bringing about accurate results would require more accurate and precise reviews.

 **<h2>Improvements:</h2>**

 1. Elimination of stop words and lemmatizing existing words.